 What is a Fully Depreciated Asset?

-A fully depreciated asset is an accounting term, used to describe an asset which is worth the same as its salvage value.
-An asset can become fully depreciated in two cases:
+A fully depreciated asset is an accounting term used to describe an asset that is worth the same as its salvage value.
+An asset can become fully depreciated in two ways:

-If the asset’s accumulated depreciation is equivalent to the asset’s original cost, then it is classified as a fully depreciated asset.
-If an impairment charge is incurred, the asset is immediately fully depreciated.
+If the asset’s accumulated depreciation is equivalent to the asset’s original cost, then it is classified as fully depreciated.
+If an impairment charge equal to the asset’s cost is incurred, then the asset is immediately fully depreciated.

-Whenever a fully depreciated asset is no longer used by a company or is sold, the asset is removed from the company’s balance sheet.
+Whenever the asset is no longer used by a company or is sold, the asset is removed from the company’s balance sheet.

-CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification program and other corporate finance training online.
-To advance your career, check out the additional resources below:
+CFI is the official provider of the Financial Modeling & Valuation Analyst (FMVA)® certification program and other corporate finance training online.
+To advance your career, check out the additional CFI resources below: